-No one knows when ninjas first started to appear, but it's estimated it was between the 12th and 15th centuries.
+No one knows when ninjas first started to appear, but it's estimated it was around the 15th century.
 However, they didn't fully come into their own until the Sengoku period (also known as the Warring States Period).
 During this time, the two most famous ninja clans, Iga and Koga, had their heydays.
-But like with all golden ages, eventually the sun had to set.
+But like with all golden ages, eventually, the sun had to set.
 Even so, shinobi have left an imprint on the history of Japan that will never be erased.
-So if you only thought ninjas were all myth, think again: these are some real facts about ninjas.
+So, if you only thought ninjas were all myth, think again: these are some real facts about ninjas.

 Some say ninja, some say shinobi.
 Who's right?
 As it turns out, everybody's a winner!
 Ninja stems from Chinese, but it's pronunciation changed after it was adopted into Japanese (ninja translates to “one who endures”).
 Shinobi on the other hand, is a homegrown Japanese term.

-In Kanji, ninja (or shinobi, and more formally shinobi-no-mono) has two characters, and when pronounced in Chinese sounds like "nin-sha."
-In modern times ninjas are sometimes referred to as ninjutsu.
-People who practice martial arts in the "way" of the ninja often refer to themselves as ninjutsu.
+In Kanji, ninja (or shinobi, and more formally shinobi-no-mono) has two characters, and when pronounced in Chinese, sounds like "nin-sha."
+In modern times, ninjas are sometimes referred to as ninjutsu.

 The two most famous ninja clans were Iga (from Mie prefecture) and Koga (Shiga prefecture).